root-project/root/tree/ntuple/v7/doc/tuning.md

 As clusters are usually compressed and tied to event boundaries, an exact size cannot be enforced.
 Instead, RNTuple uses a *target size* for the compressed data as a guideline for when to flush a cluster.

-The default cluster target size is 100 MB of compressed data.
+The default cluster target size is 128 MiB of compressed data.
 The default can be changed by the `RNTupleWriteOptions`.
 The default should work well in the majority of cases.
 In general, larger clusters provide room for more and larger pages and should improve compression ratio and speed.